malteriesch/at-search-app-test/README.md

   * Different languages
   * Results per page
   * Endless scrolling (which can be implemented with the offset and limit api parameters)
-  * Mobile-friendly version - flex instead of tables are used for this implementation - apply media-selectors for mobile-friendly layout

 Instructions to developer
 ------------------------------------------------